TED100 - Introduction to Technology Education

 This course provides individual and/or small groups of students within a laboratory class the opportunity to conduct a focused investigation of a particular technological system or subsystem.
 The nature of this investigation requires direct contact by the student with corporate, university and governmental libraries, laboratories and associations.
 The scope of the research and development problem could relate to local, national or international topics.
 The time frame of the research could be historical, contemporary or futuristic.
 Each student and/or group is required to design, build, operate and analyze some type of technological model, prototype or simulation that demonstrates with precision the essence of the research problem.
 Portfolio documentation of the progress of the research and development problem is required.
 Two lecture-hours and three lab-hours per week.
 Prerequisite: TED 105, TED 111, TED 126 and TED 226.
 (3 crs.)

 This course is designed as a capstone course for technology education students.
 It is designed to provide students with an understanding of the role of the technology education teacher within a school system.
 Content covered in the class is applied to the students' student teaching experience and prepares them to enter the teaching profession upon graduation and certification.
 Finally, this course prepares students to successfully meet the requirements of the PDE 430 (Pennsylvania Statewide Evaluation Form for Student Professional Knowledge and Practice) documentation.
-Prerequisite: Approved for recommendation for student teaching from the College of Education and Human Services, TED 450 and TED 451; Co-requisite: TED 461.
+Prerequisites: Approved for Recommendation for Student Teaching from the College of Education and Human Services, TED 450 and 451; corequisite: TED 461.
 (3 crs.)
-Typically Fall and Spring.
+Typically fall and spring.

 TED495 - TED Internship

-Student interns work in business/industry-related enterprises to acquire real-world, practical work experiences realted to the technology fields they will eventually teach.
-Student internswill apply technical skillsand technological problem-solving abilities developed in university laboratory classes.
+Student interns work in business/industry-related enterprises to acquire real-world, practical work experiences related to the technology fields they will eventually teach.
+Student interns will apply technical skills and technological problem-solving abilities developed in University laboratory classes.
 They will document their experience with weekly reports and a final report.
-The final report will evaluate the internship experience in relation to teacher education program standards and principles and predict the impact on the future teacher's methods.
+The final report will evaluate the internship experience in relation to Teacher Education program standards and principles and predict the impact on the future teacher's methods.
 Students must apply for the internship through the University Internship Center.
-The application must be approved by the academic advisor, department chair, and college dean before the student can enroll in or begin the internship.
+The application must be approved by the academic adviser, department chair, and college dean before the student can enroll in or begin the internship.
+(6 crs.)

 This course provides the student with opportunities to experience and research various technologies, techniques and teaching methodologies in the discipline areas of technology education.
 An intense in-depth study will be made in relation to selected topics on an individual basis or as a short-term concentrated study session for a group.
-Credit is variable.
-(1-6 crs.)
+(Variable 1-6 crs.)